kecman/view/PLAN.md

 - [UI/UX] Implement wild cards for file loading
 - [UI/UX] Reload files only if they change, and adjust the fade color if the geometry is unchanged
 - [UI/UX] Implement an infinite grid, maybe http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/
+- [UI/UX] Add some options for backface shading, including an obnoxiously visible one for finding holes in meshes
+- [UI/UX] Fix issue with bindings where holding Ctrl to use the focussed zoom means if we right click to rotate we'll move the focus

 ## Backlog

+- [Rendering] Render aabbs when the box extents are hovered in the UI
 - [UI/UX] Use folding trees in help menu, default to unfolded
-- [Rendering] Render aabbs using geometry shader, show it when the box extents are hovered in the UI
+- [UI/UX] Add a circling feature pre-screenshot
 - [UI/UX] Add a hotloading mode to files (Hotloader module not implemented on linux)
 - [UI/UX] Implement simple undo for file loading, would be handy to be able to undo file clobbering...
 - [Rendering] Do a better job transparency